djvcom/efs-s3-relay/README.md

 ### OpenTelemetry Layer

-Add the AWS Distro for OpenTelemetry (ADOT) Lambda layer for trace export:
+You'll need a Lambda extension to export traces.
+A couple of options:

+**AWS Distro for OpenTelemetry (ADOT)** - the official AWS option:

 ```yaml
 Layers: